 A classic part of the San Diego Zoo is the Balboa Park Miniature Train.
 Fun for kids, the Balboa Park Miniature Train takes guests on a 4-minute, half-mile loop across Balboa Park.
 The train has a train conductor as well as volunteers spread out across to keep an eye on the kids who are seated double in the carts.

-The Balboa Park Miniature Train tickets are $3 each and suitable for all ages, although adults may find the tiny seats slightly uncomfortable.
+The Balboa Park Miniature Train is suitable for all ages, although adults may find the tiny seats slightly uncomfortable.
 Kids aged 5 years and younger must ride with a ticket-holding adult.
 The train runs on weekends and school holidays.
 Note that the purchase for the miniature train ride is different from the discount San Diego Zoo tickets from FunEx.

 Unique Experiences at San Diego Zoo